hgrf/P13pt/README.md

 values should be separated by tabs, the decimal point should be "."

 there should be only one sweeped parameter (e.g. gate voltage or source drain voltage) per file, if possible

+comments should be at the beginning of the file and preceeded by a hashtag "#"